Train and test your LUIS app

 Use the Version settings API with the UseAllTrainingData set to true to turn off deterministic training.

 Change deterministic training settings using the LUIS portal

-Log into the LUIS portal and click on your app.
+Log into the LUIS portal and select your app.
 Select Manage at the top of the screen, then select Settings.
 Enable or disable the use non-deterministic training option.
 When disabled, training will use all available data.
 Training will only use a random sample of data from other intents as negative data when training each intent